 Attitudes towards the bears have changed over the years.
 Long ago, wandering bears in Churchill were shot as food for sled dogs.
-And during World War II, servicemen at an air base east of Churchill killed bears and shipped the trophy home.
+And during World War II, servicemen at an air base east of Churchill killed bears and shipped the trophies home.

-Today, most Churchill residents are proud of the town's designation as the Polar Bear Capital of the World and go to great lengths to protect the bears that support the town's thriving eco-tourism industry.
+Today, most Churchill residents are proud of the town's designation as the polar bear capital of the world and go to great lengths to protect the bears that support the town's thriving eco-tourism industry.